pr0gramm6/MaxDev-Inner/README.md

 # MaxDev-Inner
-Responsive homepage + inner pages for a ficticious Web Development agency
+Responsive homepage + inner pages for a fictitious Web Development Agency

+Created as part of my studies

+Used HTML, CSS & Javascript

+Simple but sleek design